stevearc/conform.nvim/README.md

     -- Use a sub-list to run only the first available formatter javascript = { { "prettierd", "prettier" } },
     -- Use the "*" filetype to run formatters on all filetypes.
-    -- Note that if you use this, you may want to set lsp_fallback = "always" -- (see :help conform.format)
     ["*"] = { "codespell" },
-    -- Use the "_" filetype to run formatters on all filetypes -- that don't have other formatters configured.
-Again, you may want to -- set lsp_fallback = "always" when using this value.
+    -- Use the "_" filetype to run formatters on filetypes that don't -- have other formatters configured.
     ["_"] = { "trim_whitespace" },
   },
   -- If this is set, Conform will run the formatter on save.